 However, what is served for Christmas dinner often varies by country.
 Christmas dinner in the US is of British origin with mashed potatoes, gravy, cranberry sauce, roasted root vegetables as a side dish, and a stuffed roasted fowl (goose, pheasant, turkey, or duck).
-Other types of roast beef, beef Wellington, or ham are also served.
+Other roast beef, beef Wellington, or ham are also served.
 For dessert, apple pie or pumpkin, Christmas pudding, raisin pudding, or fruitcake are great options.

 What Is the Feast of Seven Fishes Tradition?

-The Feast of the Seven Fishes is an Italian-American Christmas dinner that is celebrated on December 24.
+The Feast of the Seven Fishes is an Italian-American Christmas dinner celebrated on December 24.
 The tradition originated from Southern Italy (some call it Sicily, others Naples), known as “La Vigilia,” the short form for Vigilia di Natale.

 Why Do We Eat Seafood On Christmas Eve?

-No doubt that The Feast of Seven Fishes is among the most popular and appealing Christmas Eve traditions for Italians.
+Undoubtedly, The Feast of Seven Fishes is among the most popular and appealing Christmas Eve traditions for Italians.
 Seafood is the traditional choice for many, especially during the Feast of the Seven Fishes,

 But why seafood, you might ask?

-The tradition of preparing fish on Christmas Eve originated from the Catholic rituals of fasting or abstaining from meat and other daily products on the eve of certain holy days, including Christmas.
+The tradition of preparing fish on Christmas Eve originated from the Catholic rituals of fasting or abstaining from meat and other dairy products on the eve of certain holy days, including Christmas.
 As no meat could be consumed during this period, fish cooked in oil would be eaten instead of meat.
 The tradition comes from Sothern Italy and Sicily, known as The Vigil (La Vigilia).

 The meal includes seven or more fish.
 The number seven has no exact meaning, but it has been hypothesized that it may be rooted back in ancient and may be connected to multiple scenarios, including the seven hills of Rome or the number of Roman Catholic Sacraments.
 Other theories include references to the number of days a week – the actual time it took Mary and Joseph to travel to Bethlehem.